trustoverip/tswg-cesr-specification/spec/spec.md

 The root context (after the initial `-`) is always a map.
 Therefore, the first path component represents a field of that map.
 The SAD is traversed following the path components as field labels or indexes in arrays until the end of the path is reached.
 The value at the end of the path is then returned as the resolution of the SAD Path.
 If the current context is a map and the path component is an integer, the path component represents an index into fields of the map.
 This feature takes advantage of the static field ordering of SADs and is used against any SAD that contains field labels that use non-Base64 compatible characters or the `-` character.
 Any combination of integer and field label path components can be used when the current context is a map.
 All path components MUST be an integer when the current context is an array.

 #### CESR Encoding for SAD Path Language
-SAD Paths are variable raw size primitives that require CESR variable size codes.
-We will use the `A` small variable size code for SAD Paths which has 3 code entries being added to the Master Code Table, `4A##`, `5A##` and `6A##` for SAD Paths with 0 lead bytes, 1 lead byte and 2 lead bytes respecively.
+SAD Paths are variable raw size Primitives that require CESR variable size codes.
+The `A` small variable size code for SAD Paths will be used which has 3 code entries being added to the Master Code Table, `4A##`, `5A##` and `6A##` for SAD Paths with 0 lead bytes, 1 lead byte and 2 lead bytes respectively.
 This small variable size code is reserved for text values that only contain valid Base64 characters.
 These codes are detailed in Table 2 below.
 The selector not only encodes the table but also implicitly encodes the number of lead bytes.
 The variable size is measured in quadlets of 4 characters each in the T domain and equivalently in triplets of 3 bytes each in the B domain.
-Thus computing the number of characters when parsing or off-loading in the T domain means multiplying the variable size by 4.
+Thus, computing the number of characters when parsing or off-loading in the T domain means multiplying the variable size by 4.
 Computing the number of bytes when parsing or off-loading in the B domain means multiplying the variable size by 3.
 The two Base64 size characters provide value lengths in quadlets/triplets from 0 to 4095 (64**2 -1).
 This corresponds to path lengths of up to 16,380 characters (4095 * 4) or 12,285 bytes (4095 * 3).

 #### SAD Path Examples

 This section provides some more examples for SAD Path expressions.
-The examples are based on Authentic Chained Data Containers (ACDCs) representing verifiable credentials.
+The examples are based on Authentic Chained Data Containers (ACDCs) representing Verifiable Credentials.

 ```json
 {